mirvald-space/NinjaTranslate/README.md

 ## Usage

 1. Start a chat with your bot on Telegram
+2. Subscribe to the required channels
+3. Verify your subscription when prompted
-2. Send `/start` to begin translation
+4. Send `/start` to begin translation
-3. Select the source language
+5. Select the source language
-4. Select the target language
+6. Select the target language
-5. Send any text (up to 2000 characters) to translate
+7. Send any text (up to 2000 characters) to translate

 ## Bot Commands